 What do you get when we add together a beautiful day, a motorcycle ride, and a seafood festival as your destination?
 Well, we got two smiling faces and full bellies!
 That describes our motorcycle day trip from Castroville to Matagorda, Texas!
 What a great memory!

-On the first day of March (2016), we rolled out of Alsation RV Resort in Castroville to make way back to Galveston Island, Texas.
+In early March of 2016, we rolled out of Alsation RV Resort in Castroville to make way back to Galveston Island, Texas.
 We had reservations made the previous October for the month of March.
 There was a promise of good, spring-like weather and some good old fashion beach time.

-While we were driving closer to Galveston, we drove under a huge banner strung over the Main Street in Bay City that\ read “6th Annual Seafood Festival – March 12, 2016 – Matagorda”.
-Of course, being we are big seafood connoisseurs, we made a mental note.
-It sounded like a great opportune motorcycle day-trip!
-Two weeks later, we did just that!
+While we were driving closer to Galveston, we drove under a huge banner strung over Main Street in Bay City that read 6th Annual Seafood Festival – March 12, 2016 – Matagorda.
+It sounded like a great opportunity for a motorcycle day-trip!

 Matagorda isn’t by any means a large city or town but that’s what we are all about small towns.
 Its where we think America begins and ends.